Swyft raises $17.5 million to bring same-day delivery to all the retailers that aren’t Amazon – TechCrunch

 Thanks to major players like Amazon and Walmart, we’ve become accustomed to next- or same-day delivery.
 But the pandemic has also renewed our interest in buying from smaller businesses and retailers.

-Swyft, a company that has just raised $17.5 million in Series A, helps retailers of any size provide affordable same-day delivery.
+Swyft, a company that has just raised $17.5 million in a Series A, helps retailers of any size provide affordable same-day delivery.
 The round was co-led by Inovia Capital and Forerunner Ventures, with participation from Shopify and existing investors Golden Ventures and Trucks VC.

 Swyft is a marketplace, connecting a network of shipping carriers with vendors.
 But the company also provides software to those carriers to make them more efficient, and turns them into a vast network that allows them to pick up more inventory without adding to their infrastructure.